Patternslib/Patterns/demo/slides/documentation.md

 		</div>
 	</div>

-What will happen is that `pat-slides` will trigger the slideshow pattern to bind the slideshow functions (such as key based hopping through slides) to the slides within the element that has `pat-slides` on it.
+What will happen is that ``pat-slides`` will trigger the slideshow pattern to bind the slideshow functions (such as key based hopping through slides) to the slides within the element that has `pat-slides` on it.

 Clicking on a slide will run the slide show from that slide on.

+You can use a ``footer`` element for presenter notes.
+These are pieces of plain text that are displayed in your browsers console when the slide is shown.

 ### Filters
 It's possible to put a filter in the URI to show only specific slides.
 Consider the following URI format: